 Energy saving due to intelligent dimming

 Whereas conventional lighting is on full power 12 hours a day, Bever’s LED lighting automatically dims to ⅓ of lighting capacity in the absence of customers.
 An option that can really help when there is minimal activity at the fuel station, particularly between 00:00 and 06:00.
-Engels: ‘As soon as motion is detected by the motion sensors in the Bever luminaries, the lights automatically and imperceptibly come up to a certain level of lighting.
-Thereby enabling safe, comfortable refuelling even after sunset.
+Dingemanse: ‘As soon as motion is detected by the motion sensors in the Bever luminaries, the lights automatically and imperceptibly come up to a certain level of lighting.
+Thereby enabling safe, comfortable refueling even after sunset.
 What’s more daylight sensors automatically fine-tune the light output to the available daylight, thereby stopping energy from being wasted’.

 Saving on maintenance costs

 In addition to saving on energy consumption, using LED lighting can save you considerable sums on maintenance costs.
 ‘A good LED light source will have a lifespan of 100,000 hours, which is significantly longer than a conventional luminary (10,000 hours)’, explains Dingemanse.
 ‘Moreover, LED lamps are maintenance-free during their lifespan.
 In addition to this, the luminaries don’t contain any chemicals that are harmful to the environment like mercury, thereby minimizing their impact on the environment.’

 Oil companies are under pressure to implement measures that will drive down CO₂ emissions and save the environment.
 Switching to intelligent LED lighting will make a significant contribution in this regard, says Dingemanse.